 In 1997, during a 20-game hitting streak for the Cardinals in which he batted .418, John Mabry applied lessons taught to him by St. Louis hitting coach George Hendrick.

-Today, Mabry became the hitting coach of the 2013 Cardinals, replacing Mark McGwire, who is departing after three seasons to join the staff of Dodgers manager Don Mattingly.
+In 2013, Mabry became hitting coach of the Cardinals, replacing Mark McGwire, who departed after three seasons to join the staff of Dodgers manager Don Mattingly.

-Mabry’s experiences as a hitter, especially while as an everyday player for the Cardinals in 1996 and ’97 when Hendrick was hitting coach under manager Tony La Russa, may provide insights into what Mabry will emphasize as hitting coach on the staff of manager Mike Matheny.
+Mabry’s experiences as a hitter, especially while as an everyday player for the Cardinals in 1996 and ’97 when Hendrick was hitting coach under manager Tony La Russa, may provide insights into what Mabry emphasizes as hitting coach on the staff of manager Mike Matheny.

 Mabry improved his batting average from .240 to .309 during the 20-game streak from May 19 through June 9 in 1997.
 The left-handed batter had 10 multi-hit games during that stretch.
 It was the longest hitting streak by a Cardinal since Willie McGee hit safely in 22 consecutive games in 1990.